Melon-peel/MAN_wildhack_suggest/README.md

 # MAN_wildhack_suggest
-A proposed system of search suggest for WildBerries desgined during the WildHack hackathon Main function is get_suggest(), defined in the last chunk - run all the above chunks to experiment with it
+A proposed system of search suggest for WildBerries desgined during the WildHack hackathon Main function is get_suggest(), defined in the last chunk of jupyter notebook - run all the above chunks to experiment with it